ishaansaxena/FilmCharacterRelationships/README.md

 positive-negative.py: An attempt to predict whether a relationship is positive or negative.
 Uses a logistic regression model input as power and agency of a pair of characters.

+Note: rmn is the original model and rmn_w_pa is the modified model which includes power and agency in the character embedding.